etuver/Patientregister/README.md

 This application is the second folder assignment for the course IDATT2001 Programmering 2 and is worth 25% of the grade.

-In this assignmentwe are to make an application representing simplified version of a patient- register at a hospital The application GUI is made with JavaJX
+In this assignment we are to make an application representing a simplified version of a patient- register at a hospital The application GUI is made with JavaJX
 The application has persistent data stored locally in a .csv file The application code is tested in Junit5 to assure good behavior